suriagadiego/byac_transfer_listener/README.md

 GET http://127.0.0.1:8000/web3_transaction/contract_address/<str:contract_address>/
 ```

+## Highlights
+- The application is polling the latest blocks on the Ethereum blockchain using **Celery**, **Celery Beat**, and **Redis**.
+- It polls for new transfer events every 30 seconds using Celery Beat to ensure timely updates.
+- Additionally, a cron job is scheduled on Celery Beat to run every 24 hours at 4 PM UTC, performing a cleanup of large blocks to ensure that no events are missed during the regular polling.

-### Simplifications made:
+## Simplifications made
-- Currently this is deployed in this endpoint
+- Currently this is deployed in this domain
 ```http
 https://byactransferlistener-production.up.railway.app/web3_transaction/bayc/transfers/
 ```
 - Unfortunately due to timeconstraints the celery workers are not yet deployed.
 Will also deploy the celery workers in the future if needed

 # Author
 [Diego Suriaga] - [GitHub Profile](https://github.com/suriagadiego)